phyber/jail_exporter/README.md

 # Jail Exporter

-Jail Exporter is a [Prometheus] export for [FreeBSD] jail metrics as reported by [`rctl(8)`].
+Jail Exporter is a [Prometheus] exporter for [FreeBSD] jail metrics as reported by [`rctl(8)`].

 The exporter is written in [Rust] and uses the C FFI to obtain the relavent